sourcegraph/handbook/content/departments/technical-success/ce/career-growth/index.md

 The leadership pillar embodies both the external and internal interpersonal relationships we build and nurture, the way in which we lead customers to value, and how we drive more value and better ways of doing business.

-Within the leadership pillar there exists three core responsibility areas:
+Within the leadership pillar there exists two core responsibility areas:

-- Customer Interactions: The ability to uncover, understand, and influence our customers needs; the application of interpersonal skills required to appropriately manage and nurture relationships; navigating business and / or political considerations.
+- Relationship Management:The application of interpersonal skills required to appropriately manage and nurture relationships; navigating business and / or political considerations.
-- Achieve the Technical Win: The activities that CEs perform to lead prospective customers to achieving the Technical Win during the sales cycle.
+- Outcomes: The activities that CEs perform to lead prospective customers to intended and desired outcomes.
-- Technical Customer Success: The activities that you perform, and the mentorship and influence you use, to ensure your customers' technical health and technical success as measured by business outcomes.

 ### Business